 Welcome to Utah Lake State Park!

 Special Use Permits: A Special Use Permit is needed for any commercial activities that take place inside of the State Park.
 This includes races, tournaments, Professional photography (work for which you are being compensated).
 Please click here to go to a link for the Special Use Permit application.

-Photographers: Please see Special Use Permit section above.
+Photographers: Please see the Special Use Permit section above.

 Drone Use: Due to its proximity to the Provo Airport Utah Lake State Park is a no-fly zone for drones.